AroraShreshth/ucs757-project1/readme.md

 ## Built With ⚒
 ### Backend & Website 📡
 * [Django 3.0](https://www.djangoproject.com) - The web framework used in the project.
+* [Tensorflow](https://www.tensorflow.com) - Framework used to train and test the models and responses
+* [Postgres](https://www.postgresql.org/) - Backend DB used to store final responses from the Tensorflow Emotion Detection Model

 ## Versioning 🗓